dmlc/xgboost/doc/python/python_api.rst

 Python API Reference
 ====================
-This page gives the Python API reference of xgboost, please also refer to Python Package Introduction for more information about python package.
+This page gives the Python API reference of xgboost, please also refer to Python Package Introduction for more information about the Python package.

 .. contents::
   :backlinks: none